Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Introduction

-In markets that allow for monetary transfers, \citet{feldman1989bilateral} shows that, under fairly general conditions, a \textsl{pairwise efficient} allocation is also \textsl{Pareto efficient} if it assigns each trader a positive quantity of a common good (``money''), for which each trader has positive marginal utility.
-Alternatively, \citet{rader1968pairwise} shows that \textsl{pairwise efficiency} implies \textsl{Pareto efficiency} in barter economies under the presence of a broker, i.e., a trader holding positive quantities of all goods.
-More generally, \cite{goldman1989pairwise} studies necessary and sufficient conditions under which $t$-wise trading, involving $t\geq2$ agents, suffices to reach a \textsl{Pareto efficient} outcome.
-We refer the interested reader to \citet[][Section 3]{ostroy1990transactions} for an overview of this literature concerned with the classical exchange economy model with monetary transfers.
+The focus on \textsl{pairwise efficiency} is also motivated by the classical exchange-economy literature, where bilateral trade plays a central role.
+In markets that allow for monetary transfers, \citet{Feldman1973bilateral} shows that, under fairly general conditions, a \textsl{pairwise efficient} allocation is also \textsl{Pareto efficient} if it assigns each trader a positive quantity of a common good (``money''), for which each trader has positive marginal utility.
+Alternatively, \citet{rader1968pairwise} shows that \textsl{pairwise efficiency} implies \textsl{Pareto efficiency} in barter economies in the presence of a broker, i.e., a trader holding positive quantities of all goods.
+More generally, \cite{goldman1989pairwise} study necessary and sufficient conditions under which $t$-wise trading, involving $t\geq2$ agents, suffices to reach a \textsl{Pareto efficient} outcome.
+We refer the interested reader to \citet[][Section~3]{ostroy1990transactions} for an overview of this literature concerned with the classical exchange-economy model with monetary transfers.

-In markets that do not allow for monetary transfers, however, little is known about the conditions under which \textsl{pairwise efficiency} and \textsl{Pareto efficiency} are equivalent.
-For Shapley-Scarf housing markets, \citet{ekici2024pair} and \citet{EKICI2024111459} characterize the Top Trading Cycles rule as the only rule satisfying \textsl{pairwise efficiency}, \textsl{strategy-proofness}, and \textsl{individual rationality}; thus strengthening \citeauthor{ma1994}'s (\citeyear{ma1994}) classical characterization that used \textsl{Pareto efficiency} instead of \textsl{pairwise efficiency}.
-In a recent paper on Shapley-Scarf housing markets, \citet{mandal2025efficient} shows that on the restricted domains of single-peaked or single-dipped preferences, \textsl{pairwise efficiency} and \textsl{Pareto efficiency} are equivalent.
+In markets without continuous transfers, however, little is known about the conditions under which \textsl{pairwise efficiency} and \textsl{Pareto efficiency} coincide.
+For Shapley--Scarf housing markets, \citet{ekici2024pair} and \citet{EKICI2024111459} characterize the Top Trading Cycles rule as the only rule satisfying \textsl{pairwise efficiency}, \textsl{strategy-proofness}, and \textsl{individual rationality}, thus strengthening \citeauthor{ma1994}'s (\citeyear{ma1994}) classical characterization that uses \textsl{Pareto efficiency} instead of \textsl{pairwise efficiency}.
+In a recent paper on Shapley--Scarf housing markets, \citet{mandal2025efficient} shows that on the restricted domains of single-peaked or single-dipped preferences, \textsl{pairwise efficiency} and \textsl{Pareto efficiency} are equivalent.
 He also shows that these are maximal domains for this equivalence, implying that additional properties are needed for the equivalence of \textsl{pairwise efficiency} and \textsl{Pareto efficiency} to hold on larger preference domains, e.g., on the domain of strict preferences that we consider.